-If you are considering entering the finance field or are just embarking on a career as a financial analyst, you will likely have a lot of questions about how to get started.
+If you are considering entering the finance industry or are just embarking on a career as a financial analyst, you will likely have a lot of questions about how to get started.
 You might ask:

 - What should I study to prepare myself for this job?

 - Do I need any specific licenses or certifications?

 - How can I advance my career in finance?

 Most important, however, you likely want to know what steps you can take today that will help you land a role in this lucrative field.
 Below, we explore what financial analysts do, as well as offer some guidance for aspiring financial analysts hoping to define their careers and set themselves up to be leaders in the modern financial world.

 What Does a Financial Analyst Do?